ColbyKatz/women-in-war/pages/about.md

-The collection of image on this website page were found in varioujs archives.
+The collection of images on this website page were found in various archives.
+I hope this shows up, I'm losing my mind.